UofTActuarial/LRMoE.jl/docs/src/examples/sim_data/simulate_data.md

 # Introduction

-This document contains the data generation process for the dataset `LRMoEDemoData` included in the `LRMoE.jl` package.
+This document contains the data generation process for the dataset accompanying the `LRMoE.jl` package (see [here](https://github.com/sparktseung/LRMoE-jl-demo)).
 This also serves as an example of using the `sim_dataset` function included in the package.

 # Data Simulation